xen-project/xen/docs/misra/deviations.rst

        switch statement.
      - ECLAIR has been configured to ignore those statements.

+   * - R2.1
+     - The asm-offset files are not linked deliberately, since they are used to generate definitions for asm modules.
+     - Tagged as `deliberate` for ECLAIR.

    * - R2.2
      - Proving compliance with respect to Rule 2.2 is generally impossible: see `<https://arxiv.org/abs/2212.13933>`_ for details.
 Moreover, peer